-- allocate your concern to a specialist HR team - act promptly - seek your preferences in addressing your concern, including the outcome you are seeking - consider ways we can support you and consult with you on appropriate wellbeing measures we can put in place, e.g. dedicated counselling, a period of special paid leave, or making changes to your work arrangements / environment - to the extent possible, keep your concern confidential and take steps to preserve your anonymity if that is your preference - to the extent possible, we will investigate and address concerns raised by former employees and/or that relate to historical incidents.
+- allocate your concern to a specialist HR team - act promptly - seek your preferences in addressing your concern, including the outcome you are seeking - consider ways we can support you and consult with you on appropriate wellbeing measures we can put in place, e.g. dedicated counselling, a period of special paid leave, or making changes to your work arrangements / environment - to the extent possible, keep your concern confidential and take steps to preserve your anonymity if that is your preference, however this may not always be possible - to the extent possible, we will investigate and address concerns raised by former employees and/or that relate to historical incidents.